9 Common Pottery Wheel Mistakes and How to Fix Them

 Uneven pressure

-Don’t squeeze your fingers too hard and close together as you are pulling up your Clay.
+Don’t squeeze your fingers too hard or too close together as you pull up your Clay.

 Using too much water and softening your Clay.

 Most beginner potters use a lot of water.
 That’s to be expected.
 Even a pro will use a lot of water, but there is a simple fix.
-Use your sponge from time to time to get rid of the water.
-Then, use your metal scraper to get the slip off the sides.
-Then you can reintroduce water again because you compressed the clay particles, helping to keep your Clay stronger and longer.
+Use your sponge from time to time to remove excess water.
+Then use your metal scraper to remove the slip from the sides.
+Then you can reintroduce water, as you compressed the clay particles, helping keep your Clay stronger and longer.

 Uneven walls.